Studying at Cambridge

 What is diet variation and why is it important?

-A key objective of many studies in terms of dietary assessment is to estimate the habitual dietary intake i.e. the average long-term intake of particular foods or nutrients for the group or individuals under study [41].
-Habitual intake is exceedingly difficult to measure due to the diet variation.
+A key objective of many studies in terms of dietary assessment is to estimate the habitual dietary intake i.e. the average long-term intake of particular foods or nutrients for the group or individuals under study [1].
+Habitual intake is exceedingly difficult to measure due to diet variation.
 The diet variation consists of:

 1. The differences in dietary intakes between different individuals (between-individual variation)